Dolby Atmos is one of the most exciting developments in home theater audio in many years.

 Not only will you hear audio from around you – but you will also have the sound coming from above your head.

-A traditional surround sound mix uses six channels – front left, front right, center, surround left, surround right – and an LFE track for the subwoofer.
+A traditional surround sound mix uses six channels: five for the ear-level surround speakers and an LFE track for the subwoofer.
+But Atmos is different.

-But, rather than specifying discrete channels, a Dolby Atmos soundtrack uses up to 128 audio objects.
+- Rather than specifying discrete channels, a Dolby Atmos soundtrack uses up to 128 audio objects

-Each Atmos movie soundtrack will have a 10-channel 7.1.2 bed that will play on any standard 5.1 or 7.1 system.
+- Each Atmos movie soundtrack has a 10-channel 7.1.2 bed that will play on any standard 5.1 or 7.1 system

-Then, for systems that support Dolby Atmos, it can place a further 118 audio objects anywhere around the 3D sound field – overhead, to the side, front to back, back to front – whatever suits the action on the screen.
+- For Dolby Atmos systems, an AV receiver can place a further 118 audio objects anywhere around the 3D sound field.
+Overhead, to the side, front to back, back to front – whatever suits the action on the screen

-This allows specific sound effects to move independently around the room while the channel-based audio bed carries on underneath.
+The Atmos layer allows specific sound effects to move independently around the room.
+At the same time, the channel-based audio bed carries on underneath.

-The great thing about using audio objects is that playback isn’t tied to a single speaker layout, and an Atmos soundtrack will adapt to the speakers available in the room.
+One of the benefits of using audio objects is that they can work on different speaker layouts, and the Atmos soundtrack can adjust itself to the speakers available in the room.

 Here are some more examples of the numbering for Atmos speaker layouts: